richardgaywood/paydata.org/content/houserules/action_economy/_index.md

 weight: 15
 ---
 {{% pageinfo %}}
-These rules are currently canon for my campaign (see sub-pages.)
+These rules are mostly canon for my campaign (see sub-pages.)
 {{% /pageinfo %}}